FAQ

 Who is the “First AD” (and the 2nd AD)?

 An “AD” is an Assistant Director.
-To the uninitiated, the 1st AD is often mistaken for the Director as “the First” often appears to be the one who is “running the Set” while the Director is quietly working with or rehearsing with the Actors.
-The 2nd AD is the 1st AD’s right arm; and next to the Location manager, the one that you will probably have the most interaction with.
-They are in charge of the PAs (Production Assistants) who are constantly doing numerous tasks to keep things running smoothly.
+The first AD often appears to be the one who is “running the set” while the Director is quietly working with or rehearsing with the actors.
+The second AD is the first AD’s right arm, and next to the location manager, the one that you will probably have the most interaction with.
+They are in charge of the PAs (Production Assistants) who constantly do numerous tasks to keep things running smoothly.

 What is a UPM?

 The UPM is the Unit Production Manager.
-They oversee every aspect of the production and are in direct contact with the Producers; basically, making sure all Departments are well prepared and equipped with everything they need well in advance of the next few day’s schedule.
-Look for the chain-smoking, coffee-drinking person with a Walkie-talkie in one hand with a Cell Phone in the other.
+They oversee every aspect of the production and are in direct contact with the Producers.
+Basically, they make sure all departments are well prepared and equipped with everything they need in advance of the next few days’ schedule.

 Who are the DP and Gaffer?

-The Gaffer is the head of the Lighting Department and all the Lighting Technicians who work under him (Electricians).
-The Gaffer works under the Direction of the DP and Director, using Lights and manipulating Shadows to achieve various moods and atmosphere.
+The Gaffer is the head of the lighting department and all the lighting technicians who work under him (electricians).
+The Gaffer works under the direction of the DP and Director, using lights and manipulating shadows to achieve various moods and atmospheres.

 What is a Call Sheet?

-A “printed” (or emailed) form specifying the Call Times and all Scenes to be filmed the next day; and listing Crew Members (and phone numbers) and equipment required to film those particular Scenes on a given day.
-Special notes (directions to the Location; nearest Hospital; etc.) are included here as well as lists of equipment needed later in the week.
+A call sheet is a printed or emailed form specifying the call times, all scenes to be filmed the next day, listing crew members (and phone numbers) and equipment required to film those particular scenes on a given day.
+Special notes (directions to the location, nearest hospital, etc.) are included there, as well as lists of equipment needed later in the week.

 What does Call Time mean?

-Note that far more often than not, the Producers will have arranged for a Catering Truck to arrive at the Basecamp earlier than the Call Time to set up tables and chairs, so that the Crew can start the day with a hot breakfast and coffee.
+Note: Producers will often arrange for a catering truck to arrive at the basecamp earlier than the call time to set up tables and chairs so that the crew can start the day with a hot breakfast and coffee.

 Why do Film Crews work such long hours?

-The Film Industry is totally unique among all businesses that “produce,” make, fabricate or manufacture anything… in this case, its Content, whether a Movie (Feature Film), a TV show or a Commercial.
-A long-standing part of the Industry’s work ethic and equation is that they “rent” nearly everything they use… even if they own it, they’ll actually rent it to themselves to get a Tax Write Off.
+The Film Industry is totally unique among all businesses that produce, make, fabricate or manufacture anything — in this case, content, whether a movie, TV show or Commercial.
+A long-standing part of the industry’s work ethic and equation is that they “rent” nearly everything they use.
+Even if they own it, they’ll actually rent it to themselves to get a tax write-off

-For example, most Studios have their own Prop Departments as well as Grip and Electrical (Lighting) Departments, who in turn rent out various items and equipment to the other Studios and companies… and also to their own “in-house” productions.
+For example, most studios have their own prop departments as well as grip and electrical (lighting) departments, which in turn, rent out various items and equipment to the other studios, companies and their own “in-house” productions.

-Consequently, because of the numerous costs (misc. equipment rentals; payroll; etc.) the standard is this: the Unions (Teamsters and IATSE), and all non-union Crews work Six Hours at the beginning of the day; break for an hour (or half an hour) for Lunch, then return to work and continue for another Six Hours and often longer to “get all the shots” accomplished on the Day’s Shooting Schedule.
+Consequently, because of the numerous costs (misc. equipment rentals, payroll, etc.), the standard is this: the unions (Teamsters and IATSE) and all non-union crews work six hours at the beginning of the day, break lunch, then return to work and continue for another six hours and often longer to get all the shots accomplished on the shooting schedule.

-If they need to continue working beyond the second Six hours after returning from their Lunch (Catering provided by production); there will often be a “Second Meal” brought in (usually Pizza) for the Crew to eat while they continue to work at night; so fourteen to sixteen hour Days are not uncommon.
+If they need to continue working beyond the second six hours, there will often be a second meal for the crew to eat while they continue to work at night; fourteen to sixteen-hour days are not uncommon.

 Why does everyone on a Film Crew seem to be in such a hurry?

-In the “Golden Days” when the Giant Studios (MGM, Paramount; Universal; Fox; etc.) were huge Film Factories and everyone basically showed up for work and had no idea what they were going to be working on, the Crews were like cogs in a giant machine.
+In the “Golden Days,” when the Giant Studios (MGM, Paramount, Universal, Fox, etc.) were huge Film Factories, and everyone showed up for work and had no idea what they were going to be working on, the crews were like cogs in a giant machine.

-Today, people are basically “Guns for Hire” and aside from getting jobs that only last the length of the Production they’re hired to work on, many highly skilled people are actually hired as “Day Players,” only working for one or maybe a couple of days.
+Today, people are basically “guns for hire.”
+Aside from getting jobs that only last the length of the production they’re hired to work on, many highly skilled people are hired as “day players,” only working for one or maybe a couple of days.

-Consequently this has created an atmosphere of “You’re only as good as your last job” and as the old adage of “Time is Money” is essentially the motto of Production, you’ll see that everyone on a Film Crew “hustles” to get their jobs done as quickly as possible as they all want to build a solid reputation for being truly exceptional at what they do as well as become known as an asset to any production they’re on; in other words, develop a reputation that puts them in high demand in an Industry with little if any Job Security.
+Consequently, this has created an atmosphere of “You’re only as good as your last job,” and as the adage “Time is Money” is essentially the motto of production, you’ll see that everyone on a film crew hustles to get their jobs done as quickly as possible as they all want to build a solid reputation for being truly exceptional at what they do as well as become known as an asset to any production they’re on; in other words, develop a reputation that puts them in high demand in an industry with little, if any, job security.

 What is IATSE?